jessicadever1/findAFarmer/README.md

     /usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin
   ```

-  Now you can follow the [installation instructions](#instructions-for-installing-simplified-supper) to get Simplified Supper up and running on your machine.
+  Now you can follow the [installation instructions](#instructions-for-installing-Find-A-Farmer) to get Find A Farmer up and running on your machine.

-  This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).